Emily Oster, PhD

 Picky eating is one of the more frustrating aspects of parenting.
 This is partly because it can sneak up on us — many babies are wide consumers of food, and most toddlers are not.
 This happens for evolutionary reasons (once children are walking around out of your sight, you want them to be more discerning about what they put in their mouth), but knowing that doesn’t make it less frustrating when your asparagus-loving baby turns into a pizza-only toddler.

 The truth is that some picky eating is almost universal, and it’s a rare child who doesn’t go through some form of this phase.
-But some are worse than others, and this post will dive into what the data says about how worried you should be and what you might do to combat this.
+But some are more extreme than others, and this article will dive into what the data says about how worried you should be and what you might do to combat it.

 Child with yellow hoodie eating cereal